sieis/clc-verses/README.md

 If you'd like to contribute, please check out current [issues](https://github.com/sieis/clc-verses/issues) and/or submit a new one.
 Also, please let me know so I can assign to you.

+Pull requests are the best way to propose your changes to the codebase.
+Here's the best, simplest way to make pull requests:

+1. Fork the repo and create your branch from main.
+1. Make your changes locally
+1. Push changes to your forked repo
+1. Issue that pull request!

 This is a beginner-friendly project.
 It is bare-bones by design.
 I'm a regular dude learning as I go just like you. 😄